CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-11-29-hardware-memory-ordering.md

 If one of these conditions becomes false, a thread does the increment of the shared value (`incl`), stores `0` to say it is no longer intersted in the critical section, and continues executing the `for` loop in our `work` function.

-Since the ordering of these instructions make sense in our binary, something must be getting reordered in hardware.
+Since the ordering of these instructions make sense, something must be getting reordered in hardware!
 Let's think about where that could be happening in our high-level C++.
 As a reminder, here's our `lock` method:

 ```cpp
   // Method for locking w/ Peterson's algorithm